 Add Extensions to Get More Real Estate and Click-throughs for Free

-The last, but not the least, Google Adwords strategy is to add extensions.
+The last, but not least, Google advertising strategy is to add extensions.
 This will earn you more real estate, a 10-15% better click-through-rate (CTR), and improved Ad Quality score for free.

 These are added snippets of information, which you can tack onto your ad to enhance the effectiveness of your selling proposition.
 If you search “Pensacola real-estate agent,” for instance, the top position ad takes up about 35 percent of the real estate on smartphone devices.

-Google Adwords is a powerful tool for B2B marketing.
+Google Ads is a powerful tool for B2B marketing.
 However, many companies have a hard time getting desirable results from their PPC advertising.
 This is because they don’t understand how to target and engage with their prospects.
 Successful B2B marketing goes beyond just knowing your customers.
-You should also master every Google Adwords strategy that works.
+You should also master every successful Google Ads strategy.

-If you want any professional help with your PPC campaigns, including Google Adwords, just contact Lucid Advertising.
+If you want any professional help with your PPC campaigns, including Google Ads, just contact Lucid Advertising.
 We are a full marketing agency that will take care of all your digital marketing needs.